dart-lang/build/build_modules/README.md

    module becomes the union of their sources and dependencies.
 Dependencies are resolved to the "primary source" of the module containing the imported library.
-4. Emit library level `.module` assets which contain a filtered view of the package level meta-module specific to a single module.
+4. Emit `.module` assets which contain a filtered view of the package level meta-module specific to a single module.
 These are emitted for the "primary source" of each module, as well as each library which is an entrypoint.

+## Module algorithms

 ### Fine